tellowkrinkle/ponscripter-fork/docs/tutorial.md

 Playing sounds in Ryukishi games is a little weird, but fortunately, it's not likely you'll *ever* have to add these while modding.
 Still, it's worth explaining just in case.

 The sounds are split into three types:
-- BGM -- this is music.
+- BGM &mdash; this is music.
 It loops until it's stopped or replaced by another track.
-- SE -- these are sound effects.
+- SE &mdash; these are sound effects.
 They play only ones.
-- ME -- these are ambient tracks such as rain, seagull noises, etc. These loop until they are stopped or replaced, just like music, but are played *on top* of the music track.
+- ME &mdash; these are ambient tracks such as rain, seagull noises, etc. These loop until they are stopped or replaced, just like music, but are played *on top* of the music track.

 While all the BGM/SE/ME files are properly named in the folders, the script uses numeric values to refer to them.
-So, for starters, figure out what numeric value the file you want to play corresponds to -- just search the script for the filename and you'll find it.
+So, for starters, figure out what numeric value the file you want to play corresponds to &mdash; just search the script for the filename and you'll find it.
 Next, pass the number to one of the functions below:

 - `bgm1` or `bgm1v` for BGM,